Kursk State Medical University (KSMU)

 - Official KSMU offer / invitation letter (original)

-- Student visa stamped in passport
+- Russian student visa stamped in passport

-- Year 1 fee payment receipt
+- Year 1 fee payment receipt (USD 6,980)

 - Class 10 & 12 certificates (attested/apostilled originals)

-- Passport validity: minimum 1.5 years
+- Passport validity: minimum 1.5 years from travel date

 - Medical fitness certificate